New Construction of Black Hole Solution in Non-Commutative Geometry and Their Thermodynamic Properties

 \subsection{Non-commutative charged black hole}

-In the following we consider a charged black hole whose electric potential is \(A_\mu(r)=\big(\Phi_e(r)/c,0,0,0\big)\), with the Coulomb scalar potential
+In the following, we consider a charged black hole whose electric potential is \(A_\mu(r)=\big(\Phi_e(r)/c,0,0,0\big)\), with the Coulomb scalar potential

-In analogy with the gravitational case, we apply the NC gauge theory correction to the Coulomb potential via the SW map.
-To first order in \(\Theta\) the SW map for the gauge potential reads\footnote{With coupling charge in the electromagnetic interaction take $g=q_p/\hbar$.}
+where the sign $\pm$ describes the repulsive and attractive interactions, respectively.
+In analogy with the gravitational case, we apply the NC gauge-theory correction to the Coulomb potential via the SW map.
+To first order in \(\Theta\), the SW map for the gauge potential reads\footnote{With the coupling charge in the electromagnetic interaction taken as $g=q_p/\hbar$.}